bree-byte/python-capstone-project/README.md

 ## Deployment
 - **Backend**: Hosted on Render with automatic updates from GitHub.
-- **Frontend**: Exported from Lovable to GitHub and deployed on Vercel or Netlify for a live experience.
+- **Frontend**: Built with Meku.dev and deployed directly on its platform for a seamless live experience..

 ## Contributing
 1. Fork the repository to create your own copy.